What Is Usability?

 As I’ve mentioned previously, the best way to test your product’s usability is to test it with real users that have had no part in the design or development process.
 Therefore, actually recruiting those users is a crucial step.
 Here, it is vitally important to remember that whoever is testing your product should fit your target audience.
 If you are building something for seasoned lawyers to use, it’s not useful to have junior engineers testing it.
 Sometimes, it’s a challenge to recruit – but it is a key step.

-Defining good task scenarios is a subject in itself, as it is an essential one.
-Poorly written tasks can kill your testing but well written ones will help you to achieve the best results.
+Defining good task scenarios is a subject in itself, and it is an essential one.
+Poorly written tasks can make your testing ineffectual, but well written ones will help you to achieve the best results.

 Running The Tests